timjordan37/Kata-Code-Exercise/README.md

 As a babysitter
 In order to get paid for 1 night of work
 I want to calculate my nightly charge

+Built using IntelliJ IDEA
+Download project and open in IntelliJ IDEA, then build and run